HBull5/react-hooks/README.md

-// proper way to modify previous state. setState(prevCount => prevCount + 1); // prevCount is equal to states last value which in this instance is 0. setState(prevCount => prevCount + 1); // prevCount is mutable and it is 1 at this point due to the line above. console.log( ); // here we get the expected result of 2.
+// proper way to modify previous state. setState(prevCount => prevCount + 1); // prevCount is equal to states last value which in this instance is 0. setState(prevCount => prevCount + 1); // prevCount is mutable and it is 1 at this point due to the line above. console.log(count); // here we get the expected result of 2.
 ```

 * When updating state that is set to an object or an array you'll want to spread the previous array or object and then perform your mutation.
 However it can be easiest to sometimes just create several states instead of storing state in an object or an array.